Police: 2 stable after stabbing attack at New York's MoMA

 He did not identify the man by name but described him as a white male wearing a black jacket, blue surgical mask, a colorfully patterned shirt and hood.
 Miller said the man was a “regular” at the museum, and that the museum had adequate security.

 Social media posts on Twitter showed that the midtown Manhattan museum had evacuated its patrons Saturday afternoon.
-One of the videos posted online showed police vehicles, their emergency lights flashing, thronging the outside of the museum as dozens of patrons hurried away amid a light snowfall.
+One of the video posted online showed police vehicles, their emergency lights flashing, thronging the outside of the museum as dozens of patrons hurryied away amid a light snowfall.

 Law enforcement officials are investigating the attack, and the names of the employees were not immmediately released.